gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 ---

-## What should we know before we apply the techinuqes
+## What should we know before we apply the techniques

 <!-- warn people that different types of samplings guarentee different things -->
 ### No matter how great a tool or a technique is, misusing it can be DANGEROUS

-Before using any of the sampling techiques, we need to make sure the sampling techique works for our experiments.
+Before using any of the sampling techniques, we need to make sure the sampling technique works for our experiments.
 For example, SimPoint is designed to work with single-threaded workloads only, so **if our experiments require multi-threaded workloads, we should NOT use SimPoint with them.**
 <!-- _class: center-image -->
 ![width:500](09-sampling/misuse_tool.png)